flashboss/cities-generator/README.md

 It will allow to download a keycloak instance where the server can be connected.
 After you can connect to keycloak through the url http://auth-ct.vige.it:8080

+Here a sample:
+COUNTRY=it REPLACER_CLIENT_ADDRESS=cities-generator-service.vige.it:8380 AUTHURL=https://auth-ct.vige.it:8443 docker-compose up

 Add the following DNS in your /etc/hosts file:
 ```
 $IP_ADDRESS cities-generator-service.vige.it